EyasuTeshome/shifttracker/interview-prep/address-feedback-on-cover-letter.md

 ## Project Setup

 - Open up your cover letter.
 - Open the written and numerical feedback from your project reviewer, including any feedback they may have left via video platforms like Loom.
+You can find written feedback on your dashboard for each project under the **Action—>View Reviews** button.

 ## Using project reviewer feedback to improve your cover letter